isabelle-utp/utp-main/README.md

 * ``urel_defs``
 * ``usubst``

-We've also loaded a number of equational laws into the simplifier, so try simp out if it seems the obvious thing to do.
+We've also loaded a number of equational laws into the simplifier, so try ``simp`` out if it seems the obvious thing to do, or maybe even ``auto``.
 Additionally there is always **sledgehammer** available which often works well when suitable algebraic laws have been proven (see <http://isabelle.in.tum.de/dist/doc/sledgehammer.pdf>).
 You can also try to combine sledgehammer with a UTP tactic.
 Probably more tactics will be written and the existing ones will continue to improve.